On-site kitchen inspection

 Will the report identify exact remediation costs?

-Start with the assessment, not the lease
+Start with the inspection, not the signature

-Get the read before you sign
+Get the read before you commit

-Most DMV pre-lease assessments scheduled within the LOI exclusivity window — when you still have leverage.
+Schedule an on-site inspection before a lease, an acquisition, a renewal, or an insurance binding — while you still have leverage.
 Branded PDF in your hands within 2 business days.